 The corporate tenets of VDOT recognize RESEARCH as one of its core businesses, a rarity for a state transportation department.
 This means VDOT will develop and deliver a robust transportation research program that results in saving lives, saving time and saving money.

 Not all of VTRC’s research projects lend themselves to stating direct monetary benefits.
-In 2007, however, the program produced enough recommendations for VDOT to implement to provide in turn a conservative return on its investment of $125 million over a five-year period.
+In 2007, however, the program produced enough recommendations for VDOT to implement to provide the agency a conservative return on its investment of $125 million over a five-year period.

-On an annual basis, the results of the VTRC’s program normally pay for VDOT’s cost of this program several times over.
+On an annual basis, the results of the VTRC’s program normally pay for VDOT’s investment in this program several times over.